muhammadjufry/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 > This is my tic tac toe game.
-This project I created using React JS
+On this game you can play with your friends or against computer

 > ![screenshot](screenshot.png)